All Products

 • You cannot configure port 6081 for pay-as-you-go Global Accelerator instances.

-6. In the Configure an endpoint group step, configure the endpoint group and the endpoints, and then click Next.
+6. On the Configure an endpoint group wizard page, configure an endpoint group and endpoints, and then click Next.

-Click to view the configurations of endpoint groups and endpoints.
-For more information about endpoint groups and endpoints, see Overview.
+Click to view the configuration information for the endpoint group and endpoints.
+For more information about endpoint groups and endpoints, see Endpoint groups and endpoints.

 Description